atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-mart-maintenance.md

 ##### Spike

-Numbers that are much different from the day before but no changes have been made.
-If traffic to your website doubles in a day it is likely caused by something and not just a fluke.
-That spike may be caused by a new marketing campaign, a bug, or potentially a google search algorithm update.
+Something to pay attention to are numbers that are much different from the day before, but not caused by any changes on your end.
+If traffic to your website doubles in a day, it is likely caused by something and is not just a fluke.
+The spike may have been caused by a new marketing campaign, a bug, or potentially a Google search algorithm update.
 You should explore these possibilities in that order.

 ![DAta Mart Maintenance Annotation](/assets/images/AnnotationMaintenance.png "Annotate data")